How Much Does Flooring Installation Cost?

 Q. How much does it cost to install 1,000 square feet of hardwood flooring?

-On average, it costs between $6 and $12 per square foot to install hardwood.
-Therefore, installing 1,000 square feet of hardwood will cost between $6,000 and $12,000 and may fluctuate up or down based on the grade or type of wood selected.
+Installing 1,000 square feet of hardwood will cost between $4,000 and $29,000 and may fluctuate up or down based on the grade or type of wood selected.

 Q. How do you estimate flooring installation costs?

 You can calculate a rough estimate of how much your flooring installation will cost by knowing how big the room is in square feet, the type of material, and the cost per square foot of the material, as with the example above.
-However, having the flooring removed and trim added may add additional fees, bringing the total between $9,000 and $13,000.
+However, having the flooring removed and trim added may add additional fees.

 Q. How long does it take to install flooring?